 HERE’S A SELECTION OF TICKETS AND TOURS FROM GET YOUR GUIDE

-Options: If you’re keen to see a new district then go to Covent Garden if you haven’t already.
+Covent Garden If you’re keen to see a new district then go to Covent Garden if you haven’t already.
 Take a Jubilee line tube from London Bridge underground station to Waterloo, then change to the Northern Line to Leicester Square.

-On the other hand if you’re looking for a completely different neighbourhood then head out west to South Kensington.
+South Kensington If you’d like to explore a completely different neighbourhood then head out west to South Kensington.
 Catch a Jubilee Line tube from London Bridge to Green Park.
 Here you change to the Piccadilly Line to South Kensington.
 The journey takes about 20 minutes.

 South Kensington Museums